cloudfoundry-community-attic/LEGACY-bosh-getting-started/creating-a-micro-bosh.md

 That is, there are three machines/VM being referenced in this tutorial.
 We will create two VMs in two different AWS regions, and there is your local machine (for example, an OS X machine)

 1. Local machine - use fog to provision Inception VM; use ssh to access/prepare Inception VM
-1. Inception VM in us-east-1 - prepare an available Ubuntu VM; we'll create a new one
+1. Inception VM - prepare an available Ubuntu VM; we'll create a new one
-1. Micro BOSH VM in us-west-2 - use BOSH CLI to bootstrap a new VM that is a BOSH (called "Micro BOSH")
+1. Micro BOSH VM - use BOSH CLI to bootstrap a new VM that is a BOSH (called "Micro BOSH")

 That is, by the end of this tutorial you will have two Ubuntu VMs.
 An Inception VM used to create a BOSH VM.